usmayoung/troll_captcha/README.md

         # OR if you don't have go installed you can just run the binary by running the included
         #main executable, the version included on github is compiled for Linux distros
-        #You will also need to run this exectutable from the same directory as the text and
+        #You will also need to run this exectutable from the same directory as the texts and
-        #template directories
+        #templates directories

         ./main